Surrogate-based multilevel Monte Carlo methods for uncertainty quantification in the Grad-Shafranov free boundary problem: Construction of the surrogate function

 In what follows, $u_h$ will represent a discrete approximation of $u$ obtained using a grid in physical space characterized by the mesh parameter $h$ and consisting of $M$ nodes; the Smolyak surrogate for $u_h$ of level $q$ defined by \eqref{eq: Smolyak_Quad_formula} will be denoted by $\widehat u_{h}$.
 We will also assume that the sample-wise discretization error and interpolation error are bounded as

+where $\alpha$ and $\nu$ are the orders of the sample-wise discretization error and interpolation error in \eqref{eq:coll-error-bound-1}.
+The exponent $\alpha$ depends on both the spatial dimension $d$ and the choice of norm for $Z$.
+In the two--dimensional case that we are dealing with, the number of spatial grid nodes, $M$, behaves like $M \propto h^{-2}$.
+Therefore, under the usual (and reasonable) assumption of $H^2$--regularity for $u$, the discretization achieves $\mathcal{O}(h^2)$ convergence in the $L^2$ norm and $\alpha = 1$ \cite[Corollary 7.7]{Braess2007}.

+The constants $C_m(\boldsymbol\omega^{(i)})$ and $C_p(\boldsymbol\omega^{(i)})$ depend only on the problem geometry and the particular realization $\boldsymbol\omega^{(i)}$.
+Under the assumption that the solution's regularity is uniformly controlled across samples, they are both bounded uniformly by deterministic constants $C_m$ and $C_p$.
+Specifically, the assumption that the solution's derivatives satisfy uniform bounds almost surely \cite{BaNoTe:2007,BaScZo:2011,NoTeWe:2008,TeJaWe:2015,TeScGiUl:2013} ensures the finiteness of the bounds

-where $\alpha$ and $\nu$ are the orders of the sample-wise discretization error and interpolation error in \eqref{eq:coll-error-bound-1}; the constants $C_m(\boldsymbol\omega^{(i)})$ and $C_p(\boldsymbol\omega^{(i)})$ depend only on the problem geometry and the particular realization $\boldsymbol\omega^{(i)}$.
-We remark that in what follows, when describing the different approaches to surrogate building, the associated values of the constants $C_m$, $C_p$, $\alpha$, and $\nu$ may vary from section to section.
+We remark that, in what follows, when describing the different approaches to surrogate building, the associated values of the constants $C_m$, $C_p$, $\alpha$, and $\nu$ may vary from section to section but their properties, as enlisted above, remain true.